ektaarora3501/wmn/README.md

 Here is a quickstart guide to flask https://flask.palletsprojects.com/en/1.1.x/quickstart/

-After setting up virtualenv and cloning directory Write the command python3 app.run
+After setting up virtualenv and cloning directory Write the command python3 code.py It will show flask starting up in your terminal window

 On localhost http://127.0.0.1:5000/ you will see dashboard of medrem